 Disk Usage Analyzer for Linux

 The next one in the list is Disk Usage Analyzer, aka.
 Baobab.
-It is also a great disk space analyzer tool, as the name goes, you can count on.
+It is also a great disk space analyzer tool, as the name goes, you can count on it.
 It comes by default in GNOME-based Linux distros, thus simply go to from Gnome menu Applications → Accessories and look for Disk Usage Analyzer.

 Trust me it is one of the simplest tools that you can use on your Linux System to analyze disk space.
 Even though you cannot visualize the files on your storage device exactly the way as QDirStat in this program, you should choose this program if you are looking for an easy-to-use tool to analyze the available disk space on your storage device.
 The complete storage space on the hard drive or SSD will be displayed in the form of a pie chart which makes it easier for most users to manage the disk space.

-As the user interface is very simple, it is many people’s favourite and the software is capable enough to scan the full file system at once, or it can also track the individual folders chosen by you.
+As the user interface is very simple, it is many people’s favorite, and the software is capable enough to scan the full file system at once, or it can also track the individual folders chosen by you.
 The ball is in your court, and you can use the software exactly the way you want.
 You can also manage remote storage locations using FTP, SMB, HTTP, and other common protocols.
 Talking about the other advantages, you can also configure the software to always keep a tab on the changes made in the home directory, which can also save you some disk space at regular intervals.

 Linux Ncurses Disk Usage- command-line tool